will-flores1/library-local/READ.md

 **Constraints**: we need to add books, remove books, and display books
 **Questions**:

-- [ ] How do I loop through an array and display the objects property values?
 - [x] How do I connect the DOM elements to my javascript functions?
-- [ ] How do I add DOM elements to a page when a button is clicked?
+- [x] How do I add DOM elements to a page when a button is clicked?
 - [x] How do I better name variables and classes?
 Dictionary.com inspiration from definitions and synonyms
 - [x] How do I collect form information in javascript?
 ....